The G20 and migration

 1. International migrant stocks and flows, and net migration: UN DESA, OECD and Eurostat

-The United Nations Population Division of the Department of Economic and Social Affairs (UN DESA) compiles data on international migrant stocks in its UN Global Migration Database (UNGMD).
-The database provides datasets on the most recent estimates of international migrant stocks at the global, regional and national levels and covers more than 200 countries and territories, including all G20 countries.
+The United Nations Population Division of the Department of Economic and Social Affairs (UN DESA) compiles data and provides estimates on international migrant stocks from 1990 to 2020.
+These estimates are available by age, sex, country of origin and destination and cover 232 countries and territories, including all G20 countries.

-In its 2019 World Population Prospects, UN DESA also provides datasets on two migration indicators: the net number of migrants and net migration rate.
-The datasets contain estimates for 233 countries, including for all G20 countries, and are available biennially covering 1950 to 2015.
+In its 2019 World Population Prospects, UN DESA also provides datasets on two migration indicators: the net number of migrants and the net migration rate.
+The datasets contain estimates for 235 countries or areas, including for all G20 countries, and are available biennially with estimates and projections for the years 1950 to 2100.

 OECD’s International Migration Database contains data on international migrant stocks and flows for the 34 OECD Member States, which include at least half of the G20 countries.
-The datasets on stocks and flows cover 2000-2020
+The datasets on stocks and flows cover the years 2000 to 2019.

 In terms of international migrant flow data, UN DESA’s 2015 International Migration Flows compiles the most current flow data available from 45 countries of destination, including some G20 countries.

-Eurostat also provides flow data on half of the G20 because its datasets cover the EU.
-Data have been compiled annually from 2005 to 2018.
+Eurostat also provides flow data on the EU, which is part of the G20.
+Data have been compiled annually from 2005 to 2019.

 Regional datasets which include information on migrant stocks and other key migration information from G20 countries also exist.
 For example, in Latin America, the Continuous Reporting System on International Migration in the Americas (SICREMI, its acronym in Spanish) collects data from diverse sources, such as censuses, surveys, and administrative records.
 The Economic Commission for Latin America and the Caribbean (ECLAC) also collects migration stock data and other migration data in its International Migration in Latin America (IMILA) database.